-This guide is designed as an introduction to the main concepts which underpin migration statistics.
-There are a number of sources of data on migration and advice is provided on where to find these, as well as links to publications which can offer further information.
+This guide is designed as an introduction to the main concepts that underpin migration statistics.
+There are a number of sources of data on migration and advice is provided on where to find these, as well as links to publications that can offer further information.
 There is also a glossary of the main terms used throughout our migration statistics outputs and a list of products containing the most important links for the outputs.Back to table of contents

 There are a number of ways to define an international migrant.
 We publish statistics on both Long-Term International Migration (LTIM) to and from the UK and Short-Term International Migration (STIM) to and from England and Wales.

 A long-term international migrant is “a person who moves from their country of usual residence for a period of at least 12 months” (UN definition).

 A short-term international migrant is “a person who moves to a country other than that of his or her usual residence for a period of at least 3 months but less than a year except in cases where the movement to that country is for purposes of recreation, holiday, visits to friends and relatives, business, medical treatment or religious pilgrimage” (UN definition).